AzureCosmosDB/CosmicMemory/README.md

 - **`get_all_by_thread(thread_id, return_details=False)`** - Retrieve all memories for a specific conversation thread.
 - **`get_id(memory_id)`** - Retrieve a specific memory by its document id.
 - **`summarize(thread_memories, thread_id, user_id, write=False)`** - Generate an AI-powered summary of conversation thread with key facts extraction.
 When write=True, generates embeddings and persists to Azure Cosmos DB.
 When write=False, returns summary without embeddings or database writes (preview mode).
+- **`summarize_thread(thread_id, write=False)`** - Convenience method that automatically retrieves all memories for a thread and generates a summary.
+Automatically extracts user_id from the first memory document.
+When write=True, persists summary to Cosmos DB.
 - **`get_summary(thread_id, return_details=False)`** - Retrieve a previously generated summary for a conversation thread.
 When return_details=True, includes thread_id, user_id, token_count, and last_updated fields.
 - **`delete(memory_id)`** - Delete a memory by its document id.